nicozanf/py4web-doc/docs/chapter-16.rst

 htmx
 ----
+Nowadays there are many front-end frameworks (Vue, React and Angular are some of the most popular ones), but their complexity is really high and they are not meant to be used casually.
+Unless you use them everyday, you definitely will not wish to be supporting your Vue/React/Angular project in the next years.

+As a conseguence, there is a growing need to use simple html elements to change the behavior of your own page.
-htmx allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext.
+``htmx`` is the answer to this need and it's riding a wave of popularity right now.
+It is a powerful tool that allows you to easily build interactivity into your web page with little to no javascript.
+Technically, htmx allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext.
 [CIT1601]_

-htmx is a powerful tool that allows you to build interactivity into your web page with little to no javascript.

-Read all about htmx and its capabilities on the htmx site at https://htmx.org
+Read all about htmx and its capabilities on the official site at https://htmx.org .
+If you prefer, there is also a video tutorial at `Simple, Fast Frontends With htmx <https://www.youtube.com/watch?v=cBfz4W_KvEI>`__ .

 py4web enables htmx integration in a couple of ways.